AAA Cycle: Align-Agree-Apply

 Secure genuine commitment to how you will accomplish what you’re now aligned on.

 The Core Value: Shared commitment to the path forward.
-Agreement isn’t about getting approval for your design - it’s about creating a plan together and building mutual confidence in the approach.
-This is where technical expertise meets human collaboration.
+Agreement isn’t about getting approval for your design; it’s about creating a plan together and building mutual confidence in the approach.

-Why This Guards Against Failure: When people genuinely agree (versus grudgingly sign-off), they stay committed when challenges arise.
-Plans survive reality because they were built with reality in mind.
+When people genuinely agree (versus grudgingly sign-off), they stay committed when challenges arise.

 Phase 3: Apply the Agreement